jbyrum55/lab4-ceg-3400/README.md

 Please name your file `task2.rules`

 * Would this iptables firewall configuration (`task2.rules`) be considered a whitelist or blacklist?
 Explain.
   * This is blacklist because it blocks all of the incoming traffic to the shell.
 It would be whilelist if it let in certain traffic with specifications.
 * How did you verify that this worked?
 Be verbose!
+  * To verify that this worked I used the command iptables -L -v to see it was accepting no traffic.
+Then I tried to ping the ip and the port and got no response back, so therefore it does not accept traffic.
 ---

 ### Task 3: Any Port in a Storm